willpatton/pyRigol/README.md

-# pyVisa for Rigol over USB on RaspberryPi
+# Rigol over USB on RaspberryPi using Python
 Rigol Python RaspberryPi - automated, remote control scripts, USB, test equipment.
 This is example code for control benchtop instruments over USB running Python3 on a RaspberryPi (or similar SBC).